Alamo Colleges Policy F.6.1 Student Success

 The Emergency Notification System enables the Alamo Colleges District to schedule, send and track personalized voice messages to up to six phone numbers per person and immediately send messages four different ways:

 - Voice messages to home phones, work phones, cell phones and email addresses

 - Text messages to cell phones, PDA’s and other text-based devices

 - Messages to TTY/TDD receiving devices for the hearing impaired

 Text messaging will be sent to the text enabled cell phone number provided in personal information in ACES.
 By entering a cell phone number, students opt in to receive text messaging from the emergency notification system.
 To opt-out at any time, text “STOP ALAMOCC” or “QUIT ALAMOCC” to 23177 or 63079.
 An opt-out confirmation reply will be sent.

-Contact information will only be used for Alamo Colleges’ notifications and will not be made available to any other service.
+Contact information will only be used for Alamo Colleges District’s notifications and will not be made available to any other service.

-The Alamo Colleges are equal opportunity colleges and do not discriminate in access, admission, campus activities, education, employment, public accommodation, or public service on the basis of age, race, color, national origin, religion, disability, handicap, height, marital status, political affiliation, gender, sexual orientation, or veteran’s status.
-No person shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the Alamo Colleges.
+The colleges in the Alamo Colleges District are equal opportunity colleges and do not discriminate in access, admission, campus activities, education, employment, public accommodation, or public service on the basis of age, race, color, national origin, religion, disability, handicap, height, marital status, political affiliation, gender, sexual orientation, or veteran’s status.
+No person shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the colleges in the Alamo Colleges District.
 Further, these principles shall apply to admission of students and to all aspects of the employment of personnel, staff, and faculty.